RobertoJr2001/RobertoJr2001/README.md

 🇧🇷 Born in Bahia, Brazil <br>
 🇧🇷 Living in Brasília, Brazil <br>
-❤️ i love programming and science 🔭 <br>
+❤️ I love programming and science 🔭 <br>
 🧑🏾‍💻 Working as a software developer intern <br>

 ### About me